Chicago Sky: Media coverage

 Chicago Sky games are broadcast locally in an exclusive agreement with Independent Station WCIU-TV.
 Local broadcasters for the Sky games are Lisa Byington and Stephen Bardo.
-Select games are broadcast nationally on ABC(WLS-TV), ESPN, CBS(WBBM-TV), CBS Sports Network, Ion(WCPX-TV) or NBA TV.
+Select games are broadcast nationally on ABC(WLS-TV), ESPN, CBS(WBBM-TV), Ion(WCPX-TV), NBA TV, Amazon Prime Video, NBC (WMAQ-TV), USA, and NBCSN.

 The Sky was on radio for two seasons on WVON-AM 1690 with Les Grobstein on play-by-play and Tajua Catchings (whose sister Tamika Catchings is a star with the Indiana Fever) handling color.
 After 2008, WVON did not carry games any longer over a financial disagreement, and the Sky has not been on radio since.
 The radio broadcast of their home games were online during the 2008 season, but never since.